beratiyilik/csharp-notes/docs-source/new-features-overview/csharp-9.0.md

 ### Module initializers

-- The new feature "Module Initializers" in C# 9.0 is a powerful addition that allows methods to be executed automatically when an assembly loads, without requiring explicit calls.
+The new feature "Module Initializers" in C# 9.0 is a powerful addition that allows methods to be executed automatically when an assembly loads, without requiring explicit calls.
 This enhancement supports scenarios where code generators add functionality seamlessly.
 By designating specific methods as module initializers, developers ensure these methods run to initialize a module right as it becomes part of the application.
 This capability streamlines setups, especially in libraries or frameworks needing initial setup before use, enhancing automation and reducing boilerplate initialization code

-- **Basic Module Initializer**

-- In this example, we'll see how to define a simple module initializer that sets up some application-wide settings or performs necessary initialization steps before any type or method is accessed within the assembly.
+- **Basic Module Initializer**: In this example, we'll see how to define a simple module initializer that sets up some application-wide settings or performs necessary initialization steps before any type or method is accessed within the assembly.

 ```csharp
 using System;